Drastically improve employee relations in 15-mins a week

 Is employee relations the same as HR?

-Employee relations is usually a part of the human resources department, so it does have some overlapping tasks and responsibilities.
+Employee relations staff are usually part of the human resources department, and do have some overlapping tasks and responsibilities.
 For example, an employee relations specialist might handle payroll and leaves of absence, much like an HR generalist would.

-While there is a lot of overlap between human resources and employee relations, strictly speaking—unlike an HR generalist who would handle recruiting, training and many admin tasks—an ER specialist would deal specifically with relationships between employees and their employer, always with the goal of keeping employees satisfied and engaged.
+While there is a lot of overlap between human resources and employee relations, strictly speaking — unlike an HR generalist who would handle recruiting, training, and multiple admin tasks — an ER specialist would deal specifically with relationships between employees and their employer, always with the goal of keeping current employees satisfied and engaged.

 So, bottom line: ER is HR, but HR is not always ER.

-If you’re looking to improve employee relations at your company, here are seven ways to get started.
+If you’re looking to improve the employee experience and develop positive relationships in the workplace, here are seven ways to get started:

-Improve communication between your organization and its employees.
+Improve workplace communication between employees and your organization.

-What good is a policy if no one knows it?
-How helpful is a resource that no one is aware exists?
-If HR wants to improve employee relations, it’s essential to improve communication with employees.
+If HR wants to improve employee relations, it’s essential to polish your policy development in order to improve communication with employees.

 One area that can often be better communicated is the employee complaint or grievance policy.
 If an employee has a problem or concern, they need a way to voice it (or they risk growing resentful, and your company will suffer overall).
-In your employee handbook, outline a clear process for bringing a complaint forward and getting it resolved.
-Eliminate any confusion about how to proceed when a problem arises for an employee.
+In your employee handbook, outline a clear process for incident reporting and bringing a complaint forward.
+Eliminate any confusion about how to proceed when a problem arises.
+Ensure that there is a plan for getting a problem resolved so that staff are comfortable reporting issues.

 Not sure what your employees need?
 Ask.
 Many companies conduct quarterly or annual employee surveys to measure employee engagement as well as collect valuable feedback and opinions.
 Spend a good amount of time crafting the questions.
 The way you word a question has a huge impact on how helpful the answer is.

-Here’s an example: Let’s say you noticed that working hours policy violations have been on the rise since Q1 of 2020.
+Here’s an example: Let’s say you notice that working hours policy violations have been on the rise since Q1 of 2020.
 That’s when the pandemic began, and your company (like most others) switched to remote working.
-Your company’s standard working hours are from 9 a.m to 5 p.m. with one hour for a lunch break.
-But according to your employee monitoring software, many of your workers aren’t actually working at those times.
+Your company’s standard working hours are from 9am to 5pm, with one hour for a lunch break.
+But according to your employee monitoring software, many of your workers aren’t actually working during those times.

-As an employee relations professional, you make the case to managers and HR that it is in the company’s best interest to adopt a flexible working hours policy so that employees can better manage work-life balance.
+As an employee relations professional, you make the case to managers and HR that it is in the company’s best interest to adopt a flexible working hours policy so that employees can better manage their work-life balance.
+Establishing an inclusive work environment is a key role of ER.

-O.C.
-Tanner's 2019 Global Culture Report found that when leadership doesn't acknowledge accomplishments, employees are 74% less likely to stick with the company.
-When an employee feels unappreciated, engagement and loyalty will plummet.
+When leadership doesn't acknowledge accomplishments, employees are 74% less likely to stick with the company.9 When an employee feels unappreciated, engagement and loyalty will plummet.

-Here are some ideas for praising and recognizing employees:
+Here are some ideas for praising and recognizing employees to create an engaged workforce:

 • Encourage managers to give informal praise.
-Managers shouldn’t wait for the annual performance review to give positive feedback to their direct reports.
+Managers shouldn’t wait for the annual employee performance review to give positive feedback to their direct reports.
 Train and encourage managers to recognize and praise good work as it happens.
-Research from OC Tanner found that the more closely the praise is given to the event that induced the praise, the better.
-So, for example, if an employee stays half an hour late to resolve a payroll software issue, thank her then and there instead of waiting for the weekly meeting.
+The more closely the praise is given to the event that induced the praise, the better.9 For example, if an employee stays half an hour late to resolve a payroll software issue, thank them right away instead of waiting for the weekly meeting.

 • Create an employee recognition program.
 The most popular of these is, of course, the Employee of the Month award.
-But think outside the box for more creative ones too.
+But think outside the box for more creative ways to increase employee satisfaction.
 Here are some real-life examples for inspiration:

-• > Zappos has creative and fun peer-to-peer awards.
-Employees can nominate a coworker to win a covered parking spot by the entrance for a week in recognition of them doing something nice, such as opening a door for someone or cleaning the break room.
+• Employees can nominate a coworker to win a covered parking spot by the entrance for a week in recognition of them doing something nice, such as opening a door for someone or cleaning the break room.

-• > The highest honor in employee recognition at Delta Air Lines is induction into the Chairman’s Club, where honorees get VIP treatment (red carpet and all!).
-Top employees must be nominated by colleagues for this distinction based on contributions to the company and customer service, among other things.
+• The highest honor in employee recognition at Delta Air Lines is induction into the Chairman’s Club, where honorees get VIP treatment (red carpet and all!).
+Top employees must be nominated by colleagues for this distinction based on contributions to the company and customer service, among other things.10

-• > Publix has a variety of accolades for its employees, from the customer service excellence award for one store in each division to safe driver awards for truck drivers.
+• Publix has a variety of accolades for its employees, from a customer service excellence award for one store in each division to safe driver awards for truck drivers.11

 • Give bonuses.
 Who doesn’t love getting a bonus?
 These can be tied to performance or something else.
-In October 2020, Target announced that it would award more than 350,000 of its frontline workers with another $200 bonus, as a way of "showing our thanks for their extraordinary performance during unprecedented times."
+In October 2020, Target announced that it would award more than 350,000 of its frontline workers with another $200 bonus, as a way of showing their thanks for their staff's extraordinary performance during unprecedented times.12

-2020 took a toll on everyone’s mental health, and employers would do well to consider how they can improve well-being for their workforce.
-Consider offering or expanding an EAP that includes mental health resources, such as talk therapy.
+2020 took a toll on everyone’s mental health, and employers would do well to consider how they can continue to improve the well-being of their workforce.
+Consider offering or expanding an EAP that includes mental health days, resources, and counseling services.
+The 2020 Workforce Attitudes report revealed the ability to text or video chat with a mental health provider was the number one service employees wanted from their mental health benefits.16

 Begin by talking to employees and assessing their needs before you add resources to your EAP, and once you’ve added them, be sure your employees know to take advantage of these resources.